What you need to know about Holland's tulip fields

 With thousands of varieties in a whole rainbow of colours, you really know spring has arrived when you spot a display of tulips.
 Amsterdam has flower markets and pop-up stalls selling bulbs and bunches of cut flowers, but to truly appreciate these magnificent flowers, you can't beat a visit to the flower fields.

 A quick history

 Tulips and the Netherlands have had a long love affair.
 The first bulbs were brought over from the Ottoman Empire in the 1500s.
 Less than a century later, the country was in the midst of ‘Tulip Mania’, where prized bulbs were selling for as much as a small house.
 Nowadays, with prices a little more reasonable, the Netherlands is the world’s biggest tulip producer, exporting billions of bulbs and flowers each year.

 One of the best places to see tulips is Keukenhof Gardens, in the town of Lisse in South Holland.
-These world-famous gardens are planted with around seven million tulip bulbs each autumn, creating spectacular displays of colours when they burst into flower the following spring.
+Tulips - around seven million of them - are planted in these world-famous gardens each autumn, creating spectacular displays of colour when the bulbs burst into flower the following spring.

 Normally, the flowering season begins at the end of March and runs until mid-May, with peak blooming time in mid-late April.
 Tulip timings are weather dependent, of course, so they can vary slightly from year to year.
 Time your trip for early April to see the daffodils and hyacinths in bloom as well, or go later in the month (or in early May) for peak tulip flowering and warmer weather.

 River cruises are a fantastic way to see the tulip fields in the Netherlands.
 But which one will be the best fit for you?
 It all depends what else you’d like to see and do during your cruise.
 All of our springtime Dutch Waterways cruises include a day at Keukenhof Gardens to see the tulip fields, so it all comes down to the other destinations on the agenda.